emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
-I completed the above querys for all daily datasets as well.
-Next, I decided to combine the daily and sleepday datasets.
-The daily datasets had overlapping data.
+I completed the above querys for the dailyactivity dataset as well.
+Next, I decided to combine the dailyactivity and sleepday datasets as they had some correspondonding data.
 It was also cleaner to just develop two datasets (hourly and daily/sleep) so sleepday was also added to the daily dataset.
 <br>

-I used the following query to merge the daily/sleep datasets:
+I used the following query to merge the dailyactivity sleepday datasets:

 <details>
 <summary>Show SQL Query</summary>